b-s-c/Gears/README.md

 - the angle at which the gear is initialised
 - measured in degrees, and so is a positive number in the range 0-360
+- its primary use is to allow gears to be linked together

 ----